ag-sc/CT-Corpus/Data/Readme.md

 **AnnotationGuidelines.pdf**

-`guidelines for the schematic relational annotation of clinical trial abstracts.`
+`Annotation guidelines for the entity and schematic annotation of clinical trial abstracts.`